[3.16]Physical Conversion Bowyer | Barrage + IS/LA/TS | PF/Deadeye | All content

 This can be quite expensive though.
 You can craft by spaming Serrated fossils, sometimes can be cheaper than buying from the market.
 If you can't afford it, you can try look for Smite the Weak in place of Martial Prowess.

-2. Elemental/Cold damage cluster:
+2. Cold damage cluster:

-The positioning of notables is important here.
+For this type of jewel, we only take two notables, Blanketed Snow + Prismatic Heart.
+And therefore, the positioning of notables is important here.
 We want the trash node to be at the outer side.
 You can check the positioning by creating the same cluster jewel in POB, or you can check the notable descriptions by hovering your mouse on the jewel in game, the one in the middle will be at the outer side.
 Check the image below:

-To sum up, you can either use 2 of the same kind, or one each, just remember that if you are not using Fuel the Fight at all, you need to take a mana leech node near Arrow Dancing at bottom right corner of tree.
+Note: if you are not using Fuel the Fight at all, you need to take a mana leech node near Arrow Dancing at bottom right corner of tree.